keygen-sh/example-cpp-cryptographic-verification/README.md

 # Example C++ Cryptographic Verification
-This is an example of cryptographically verifying a license key's authenticity, and extract embedded data within the key for offline use, using your Keygen account's public key.
+This is an example of cryptographically verifying a license key's authenticity, and extract embedded tamper-proof data within the key for offline use, all by using your Keygen account's public key.
 You can find your public key within [your account's settings page](https://app.keygen.sh/settings).

 This example implements the [`RSA_2048_PKCS1_SIGN` scheme](https://keygen.sh/docs/api/#policies-create-attrs-scheme).